JanAhrens/xing-api-haskell/README.markdown

 The simplest way to setup a development environment is to use Docker.

-> sudo docker build .
+> sudo docker build -t xing-api-haskell .

+You can then bind your local git repository as a volume in Docker:

+> sudo docker run -i -t --rm -v $PWD:/opt/app xing-api-haskell ghci

 This repository includes several demo programs.
 To use them, you have to obtain an API consumer key by registering your